loctet/TRAC/artefact.md

 ## 3.4.
 Run your own examples
-Designing some DAFSM and checking them can be done by executing using the `Main.py` on the file where the DAFSM is stored and specifying an alternative base directory that can be set in`src/Settings.py` if the default one (`src/Examples/dafsms_txt`) is not used.
+Designing some DAFSM and checking them can be done by executing the `Main.py` on the file where the DAFSM is stored.

+By default, the model should be stored `src/Examples/dafsms_txt`.

 Further models can be found in `src/Examples/other_tests`.

-Additional settings can be configured in the file `src/Settings.py`.
-This includes default directories and other parameters for various commands.
+Settings of `TRAC` can be configured in the file `src/Settings.py`.
+This includes default directories where models are stored and default values of parameters for `TRAC's`commands.
 For more detailed information about these settings, refer to the [full documentation](#4-further-information).

 # 4. Further information